-This prospectus relates to the initial public offering of shares of common stock of Five Star Bancorp, a California corporation and the bank holding company for Five Star Bank, our principal subsidiary and a California state-chartered bank.
+This prospectus relates to the initial p public offering of shares of common ı stock of Five Star Bancorp, a California corporation and l the bank holding company for Five Star Bank, our principal subsidiary and a California state-cha artered bank.

-We are offering 5,265,000 shares of our common stock.
+We are offering shares of our common stock.
 Prior to this offering, there has been no public market for our common stock.
-We currently expect the initial public offering price per share of our common stock to be between \$18.00 and \$20.00.
+We currently expect the initial public offering price per share of our common stock to be between \$ and \$ .
 We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "FSBC."

 In connection with the termination of our status as an S Corporation, we intend to use a portion of the net proceeds to us from this offering to fund a cash distribution to our existing shareholders, following the completion of this offering, in an amount equal to the balance of our federal accumulated adjustments account for federal income tax purposes.
-This amount is generally the cumulative amount of our taxable income that has been included in the taxable income of our shareholders but not yet distributed to them prior to the completion of this offering and is estimated to be \$27.0 million.
+This amount is generally the cumulative amount of our taxable income that has been included in the taxable income of our shareholders but not yet distributed to them prior to the completion of this offering and is estimated to be \$ .
 See the section entitled "Use of Proceeds."